 Gansevoort Peninsula is designed to be strictly a sunbathing beach however, and swimming will not be permitted.

 “This collaboration…will benefit everyone who visits here on the shore of the Hudson, and it checks a lot of boxes from climate change mitigation to competition on the ball fields, from a stroll with your pup to sitting on the beach.
 It’s been 25 years in the making and we’ve shown once again that anything worth having is worth working for,” said Governor Kathy Hochul.

 This is only one of many ambitious projects to revitalize the piers on the West Side of Manhattan.
-Just last fall, the environmentally-friendly Pier 26 opened in Tribeca, and of course NYC’s first-ever floating park was finally unveiled this spring.

 Also published on Medium.